Asia Coronavirus Response

 Providing PPE in Pakistan

-HELP is in contact with 2 hospitals which we may work with to mobilise this campaign and we hope to expand as funds are raised – Civil Hospital (they have a covid-19 unit) and Jinnah Hospital (they are setting up a covid-19 unit).
+Penny Appeal and our partner,HELP, are in contact with 2 hospitals in Pakistan that we are supporting with PPE and supplies – Civil Hospital (they have a covid-19 unit) and Jinnah Hospital (they are setting up a covid-19 unit).

 - Protection Suits